ryandash/jellyfin-plugin-myanimelist/README.md

 ### Building from visual studio

-1. Git clone the latest version of this repository, [jikan.net](https://github.com/Ervie/jikan.net), and [FuzzierSharp](https://github.com/AtriaStar/FuzzierSharp)
+1. Git clone the latest version of this repository
 2. Download and install visual studio with .Net desktop development
 3. Build jikan.net
 4. Open my repository solution and add any missing references and build
-5. By default a debug build should output to `$(USERPROFILE)\AppData\Local\jellyfin\plugins\myanimelist`, if not then Copy all dll files from the output directory to [Jellyfins Plugin directory](https://jellyfin.org/docs/general/server/plugins/) under plugins/myanimelist
+5. By default a debug build should output to `C:\ProgramData\Jellyfin\Server\plugins\Jellyfin.Plugin.MyAnimeList`, if not then Copy all dll files from the output directory to [Jellyfins Plugin directory](https://jellyfin.org/docs/general/server/plugins/) under plugins/myanimelist
 7. Restart Jellyfin Server (Administration> Dashboard > Restart) and navigate to Plugins in Jellyfin (Administration > Dashboard > My Plugins) to verify installation.

 ## Licence